Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 Am Projekt beteiligte Personen

-, project leader, Laboratory of Photonics and Interfaces, EPF Lausanne
+, PhD, project leader, Laboratory of Photonics and Interfaces, EPF Lausanne

 Prof. Michael Grätzel, steering committee, Laboratory of Photonics and Interfaces, EPF Lausanne